rosszurowski/elle/Readme.md

 ## Browser Support

-Currently, [support for custom elements](http://caniuse.com/#feat=custom-elements) is flaky, even amongst modern browsers.
+Currently, [support for custom elements](http://caniuse.com/#feat=custom-elements) is flaky, even amongst up-to-date browsers.
 Luckily, the features behind Custom Elements can be easily polyfilled.

-Elle exposes a shortcut to the [custom-elements](https://github.com/oliver-moran/custom-elements) polyfill.
-To include it, somewhere in your code, run:
+Elle exposes a shortcut to the [document-register-element](https://www.npmjs.com/package/document-register-element) polyfill.
+To include it, somewhere in your code run:

 ```js
 require('elle/polyfill');
 ```

+With the polyfill, Elle works on **all modern browsers** in addition to IE8 and up.

 ## Testing